HubitatCommunity/CoCoHue/README.md

 (Hue Bridge Integration App for Hubitat)

 This is a Hue Bridge integration designed to replace (or supplement) Hubitat's buit-in Hue Bridge integration.
-It provides several advantages, including:
+It provides several additional features compared to the built-in integration, including:
-1. Access to Hue bulb "effects" (color loop, select/alert, etc.)
+1. Scene support: create switch/button devices that can be used to activate Hue Bridge scenes
-2. Improved group support ("Change Level" capability--`startLevelChange` and stopLevelChange` commands implemented)
+2. Access to Hue bulb "effects" (color loop, select/alert, etc.)
-3. Scene support: create switch/button devices that can be used to activate Hue Bridge scenes
+3. Improved group support ("Change Level" capability--`startLevelChange` and stopLevelChange` commands implemented)
 4. It's open source!
 Customize the code to suit your requirements if so desired

 For discussion and more information, visit the <a href="https://community.hubitat.com/t/release-cocohue-hue-bridge-integration-including-scenes/27978">Hubitat Community forum thread</a>.

-**NOTE:** Users upgrading to 4.x from 3.x will need to open the CoCoHue app and select **Done** once after upgrading.
-It is recommended to download a hub backup before upgrading (restoring this backup is the best way to downgrade, as 4.x contains breaking changes).
+**NOTE:** Users upgrading to 5.x from 4.x will need to open the CoCoHue app and select **Done** once after upgrading.
+Users upgrading from older versions will need to upgrade to the latest CoCoHue 4.x release before upgrading to 5.x, select **Done**, then upgrade by following these instructions again.
+It is recommended to download a hub backup before upgrading (restoring this backup is the only way to downgrade, as 5.x contains breaking changes).

 Three installation methods are available:
 - Hubitat Package Manager (recommended if you have Hubitat Package Manager installed)